The Decision (TV program): Announcement

-Wade had informed Heat President Pat Riley that James wanted to become less of a scorer and more of a distributor, and James looked forward to no longer carrying the offense night after night as he did playing with Cleveland.
+Wade had informed Heat president Pat Riley that James wanted to become less of a scorer and more of a distributor, and James looked forward to no longer carrying the offense night after night as he did playing with Cleveland.
 Riley sold to James that "LeBron would be Magic Johnson, Dwyane Wade would be Kobe Bryant, Chris would be Kevin Garnett".
 Relieved of the burden of scoring, James thought he could be the first player to average a triple-double in a season since Oscar Robertson.

 The Cavaliers were informed of James' decision minutes before the show began.

+Among those in attendance for James' decision were Kanye West and a then 13-year-old Donovan Mitchell.